neirbowj/sshfpgen/README.md

 This script depends upon

 *   OpenSSL --- Provides cryptographic hash (message digest) computation
-*   xxd --- Converts between binary and hexidecimal encoding
+*   xxd --- Converts between binary and hexidecimal encoding (ships with vim)

 Per the OpenSSH convention, this script will seek the following files as input: